flyx/nix-flakes-go-plugins/part3.md

 Also, the Pi is simply not a very fast machine, so we might want to cross-compile for it even if we could compile natively simply to achieve faster build times.

 The third target platform will be [OCI][2].
-Like it or not, containers are widely employed and Go is a common language for writing web services that are deployed via container.
+Like it or not, containers are widely employed as solution for easy deployment, and Go is a common language for writing web services that are deployed via container.
 Therefore, we will explore how to build a container image with Nix.

 ## Setup, Again